meliorence/react-native-image-gallery/README.md

   * `'idle'`: there is no interaction with the page scroller happening at the time.
   * `'dragging'`: there is currently an interaction with the page scroller.
-  * ``settling'`: there was an interaction with the page scroller, and the page scroller is now finishing it's closing or opening animation.
+  * `'settling'`: there was an interaction with the page scroller, and the page scroller is now finishing it's closing or opening animation.